FridayCandour/Uiedbook.js/README.md

 # uiedbook

-Uiedbook is a javascript library for building web apps and games, it's a jquery alternative that comes with tested speed, less size and more juice, everyone always say that.
+Uiedbook is a javascript library for building web apps and games.

 It has been given birth to in order for
 Developers to quickly create, maintain and publish